Factor modelling for high-dimensional functional time series: Additional regularity conditions

 where $\eH_0^p = \big\{\bw \in \eH: \langle \bw, \bSigma_{yy}^{(0)}(\bw)\rangle \in (0, \infty)\big\}.$ \end{condition}

-The multivariate functional linear process in Condition~\ref{con:flp}(i) generalizes the multivariate linear process to the functional domain.
-Under this setting, the functional stability measure $\cM_y$ in (\ref{df.fsm}) can be expressed based on $\bbf_{y,\theta}$ and $\bSigma_{yy}^{(0)},$ both of which have explicit expressions \cite[]{fang2020new}.
-Under Conditions~\ref{con:flp} and \ref{con:fsm}, the rate in (\ref{linfty.Sigma}) can be implied from Lemma~\ref{lem:nonasym} in the Supplementary Material.
+The multivariate functional linear process in Condition~\ref{con:flp}(i) generalizes the multivariate (or functional) linear process to the functional (or multivariate) setting.
+Under this setting, the functional stability measure $\cM_y$ in (\ref{df.fsm}) can be expressed based on $\bbf_{y,\theta}$ and $\bSigma_{yy}^{(0)},$ both of which have explicit expressions (Fang et al., 2022).
+See other discussions about $\cM_y$ in Guo and Qiao (2023).
+Under Conditions~\ref{con:flp} and \ref{con:fsm}, the rate in (\ref{linfty.Sigma}) can be implied from Lemma~\ref{lem:nonasym} in Section~\ref{supp.lem} of the Supplementary Material.
 In general, we can relax Conditions~\ref{con:flp}(ii) and (iii) by allowing both $\sum_{l=0}^{\infty} \|B_{l,ij}\|_{\cS, \infty}$ and $\max_{j}\int_{\cU}\cov\{\varepsilon_{tj}(u),\varepsilon_{tj}(u)\}du$ to grow at very slow rates as $p$ diverges, then the rate in (\ref{linfty.Sigma}) will depend on these two terms.